elenidriva/rsapi/README.md

 ```
 Or just download and import existing maven project in your programming environment.
 ## Run
-If not automatically configured, follow the instructions below:
+If not automatically configured, follow the instructions as follows:

 Run as > Maven build

 Add Goals: ```tomcat7:run```